noahweasley/Advanced-CSS/README.md

 # Advanced-CSS

-## A practice repository for Advanced CSS practice projects
+## A repository for Advanced CSS practice projects

 ## Table of contents